Why Many Athletes Call Boxing The Hardest Sport In The World

 When Breaking Muscle examined ESPN’s comprehensive sport-by-sport breakdown, the result was clear.
 Sixty sports.
 Ten categories.
 Speed, power, endurance, nerve, durability, hand-eye coordination, analytic aptitude — everything you can imagine was scored on a scale of zero to one hundred.

 Golf, which many people assume is brutally difficult, scored a measly 1.63 in the speed category.
 Football, basketball, and baseball all cracked the top ten.
-But boxing sat above them all.
+But boxing sat above them all, earning an overall difficulty score of 72.375 out of 100 to narrowly edge out Ice Hockey (71.750) and American Football (68.375) as the most demanding athletic endeavour on the planet.

 The single category where boxing dominated most convincingly was nerve.
 It is defined as the ability to overcome fear.
 Boxing scored an 8.88 average there, placing it among the top four sports on the entire list.
 That figure tells you everything you need to know about why this sport is in a category of its own.